ARTIST-Association/ARTIST/README.md

 ## What ``ARTIST`` can do for you

-The ``ARTIST`` package provides an implementation of a differentiable ray tracer using the `PyTorch` machine-learning framework in `Python`.
-Leveraging automatic differentiation and GPU computation, it facilitates the optimization of heliostats, towers, and camera parameters within a solar field by combining gradient-based optimization methods with smooth parametric descriptions of heliostats.
+The ``ARTIST`` package provides an implementation of a fully differentiable ray tracer using the ``PyTorch`` machine-learning framework in ``Python``.
+Leveraging automatic differentiation and GPU computation, ``ARTIST`` enables gradient-based optimization within a differentiable solar tower power plant model using smooth parametric descriptions of heliostats.
+While the underlying framework is designed to support the optimization of arbitrary plant components, including towers or receivers, the current implementation focuses on data-driven heliostat surface reconstruction and alignment.

 **Our contributions include:**